bacalhau-project/bacalhau/docs/examples/workload-onboarding/rust-wasm/index.md

 ### Prerequisites

-* Make sure you have the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation).
+* You'll need the latest `bacalhau` client installed by following the [getting started instructions](../../../getting-started/installation).
-* You can use [`rustup`](https://rustup.rs/) to install Rust and configure it to build WASM targets.
+* A working Rust installation with the `wasm32-wasi` target.
+For example, you can use [`rustup`](https://rustup.rs/) to install Rust and configure it to build WASM targets.

+For those using the notebook, these are installed in hidden cells below.

 ## 1. Develop a Rust Program Locally